RaverJay/fastcov/README.md

                         Format: <ref_name>[:<start>-<stop>] Coordinates are
                         1-based and inclusive.
 Start and/or stop are optional with fallbacks 1 and <length_of_ref> respectively
+                        (i.e. 'chr1', 'chr1:-200', 'chr1:100-' and
-                        (e.g. 'chr1', 'chr1:-400' and 'chr1:4000-' are legal)
+                        'chr1:100-200 are legal)
   -l, --logscale        Use logarithmic scale on y-axis.
   -o OUTPUT_FILE, --output_file OUTPUT_FILE
                         Specify plot output filename.
 File extension defines the format (default: fastcov_output.pdf) -c CSV_OUT, --csv_out CSV_OUT
                         Specify csv data output filename.
-Will disable plot output by default, specify --outfile to re-enable plot output.
+Use '-' to write to stdout.
+Will disable plot output by default, specify --output_file to re-enable plot output.
 ```